 This is my first year on the Board of Directors.

-Mickey Larson is an Ogden enthusiast and arts advocate.
-She serves as an Ambassador for United Way and sits on the board of Next Ensemble and Ogden Musical Theatre.
-She holds a BA in Musical Theatre from Weber State University and manages Larson Pool Plastering with her husband.
-She performs across the Wasatch Front on stage and film, singing, acting and public speaking.
-She has been a guest speaker for National Plasterers Council in Washington DC and will speak again in Houston Texas in 2020.
-She has been the Director of Marketing for CenterPoint Legacy Theatre and works in Theatre administration frequently.
-Mother of two delightfully irreverent children, her greatest accomplishment is getting them to bed at 8:00PM.
+I am an Ogden enthusiast and arts advocate.
+I currently serve as an Ambassador for United Way and sit on the board of Next Ensemble and Ogden Musical Theatre.
+I earned a BA in Musical Theatre from Weber State University and I manage Larson Pool Plastering with my husband.
+I have performed across the Wasatch Front on stage and film, singing, acting and public speaking.
+I have been a guest speaker for National Plasterers Council in Washington DC and will speak again in Houston Texas in 2020.
+I have been the Director of Marketing for CenterPoint Legacy Theatre and I work in Theatre administration frequently.
+Mother of two delightfully irreverent children, my greatest accomplishment is getting them to bed at 8:00PM.

 Classical Music heals, empowers and educates all walks of life, every socioeconomic background, race and religion.
 It is the great human experience we can all collectively experience together or by ourselves uniting our hearts and minds.
 It truly binds humanity together in it’s simplest form.